Skip to Content

 • How to prep dessicated coconut to make pol sambol.

 • Dessicated coconut is dry and dehydrated for longer shelf life.
-If you are using dessicated coconut to make pol sambal, you will need to hydrate the dessicated coconut to remove the dryness of it.
+If you are using dessicated coconut to make pol sambal, you will need to hydrate the dessicated coconut to remove its dryness.

 • This naturally happens with the sliced onions, tomato and lime juice you add to the sambol.